metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 4. "Tag mapping".
 This section permits the contents of any hidden variable or tag to be written to one or more tags.

     * **Sources**:
 	The most useful sources are available from the drop-down list and are as follows:
-Most of the names are for artist data and are sourced from hidden variables (prefixed with "_cea_")
+	Most of the names are for artist data and are sourced from hidden variables (prefixed with "_cea_").
       - soloists : List of performers (with instruments in brackets), who are NOT ensembles or conductors, separated by semi-colons.
 Note they may not strictly be "soloists" in that they may be part of an ensemble.
       - soloist_names : Names of the above (i.e. no instruments).
       - vocalists / instrumentalists / other_soloists : Soloists who are vocalists, instrumentalists or not specified respectively.
       - vocalist_names / instrumentalist_names : Names of vocalists / instrumentalists (i.e. no instrument / voice).
-      - ensembles : List of performers which are ensembles (with type / instruments - e.g. "orchestra" - in brackets), separated by semi-colons.
+      - ensembles : List of performers who are ensembles (with type / instruments - e.g. "orchestra" - in brackets), separated by semi-colons.
       - ensemble_names : Names of the above (i.e. no instruments).
-      - album_soloists : Sub-list of soloist_names who are also album artists
+      - album_soloists : Sub-list of soloist_names who are also album artists.
-      - album_conductors : List of conductors who are also album artists
+      - album_conductors : List of conductors who are also album artists.
-      - album_ensembles: Sub-list of ensemble_names who are also album artists
+      - album_ensembles: Sub-list of ensemble_names who are also album artists.
-      - album_composers : List of composers who are also album artists
+      - album_composers : List of composers who are also album artists.
       - album_composer_lastnames : Last names of composers of ANY track on the album who are also album artists.
 This is the source used to prefix the album name (when that option is selected).
-      - support_performers : Sub-list of soloist_names who are NOT album artists
+      - support_performers : Sub-list of soloist_names who are NOT album artists.
       - composers : Note that, if "Fix cyrillic names" in the last section is checked, this is based on sort name, to avoid non-latin language problems (if translation is not already made via locale choices).
       - conductors : Note that, if "Fix cyrillic names" in the last section is checked, this is based on sort name, to avoid non-latin language problems (if translation is not already made via locale choices).
       - arrangers : Includes all arrangers  and instrument arrangers (except orchestrators) - if option above selected - standard Picard tag omits some.
       - orchestrators : Arrangers who are orchestrators.
-      - leaders : AKA "Concertmaster"
+      - leaders : AKA "Concertmaster".
-      - chorusmasters : as distinct from conductors (chorus masters may rehearse the choir but not conduct the performance) Note that the Classical Extras sources for all artist types are spelled in the plural (to differentiate from the native Picard tags).
+      - chorusmasters : as distinct from conductors (chorus masters may rehearse the choir but not conduct the performance).

+	  Note that the Classical Extras sources for all artist types are spelled in the plural (to differentiate from the native Picard tags).

-	  In addition, there are some typical combinations (see note on multiple sources below)
+	  In addition, the drop-down contains some typical combinations of multiple sources (see note on multiple sources below).

-It is also possible to specify multiple sources.
+	It is possible to specify multiple sources.
 If these are separated by a comma, then each will be appended to the mapped tag(s) (if not already filled or if not "conditional").
 So, for example, a source of "album_soloists, album_conductors, album_ensembles" mapped to a tag of "artist" with "conditional" ticked will fill artist (if blanked) by album_soloists, if any, otherwise album_conductors etc. Sources separated by a + will be concatenated before being used to fill the mapped tags; separate the desired sources with a + symbol.
-The concatenated result **will only be applied if the contents of each of the sources to be concatenated is non-blank** (note that this constraint only applies to concatenation of multiple sources).
+The concatenated result **will only be applied if the contents of each of the sources to be concatenated is non-blank** (note that this constraint only applies to **concatenation** of multiple sources).
 No spaces will be added on concatenation, so these have to be added explicitly by concatenating "\ ".
 		For example: to add the leader's name in brackets to the tag with the performing orchestra, put "\\(leader ,leaders,\\)" in the source box and the tag containing the orchestra in the tag box.
 If there is no leader, the text will not be appended.

-The last items in the drop-down list are "work_type" which only has content if the "Infer work types" box in the last coloured section is checked, and "release" which contains the album name before prefixing with composer last names is that option was chosen.
+	The last items in the drop-down list are "work_type" which only has content if the "Infer work types" box in the first coloured section is checked, and "release" which contains the album name before prefixing with composer last names if that option was chosen.

 	Any Picard tag names can also be typed in as sources.
 Hidden variables may also be used.
 Any source names which are not recognised will be treated as string constants; blanks may also be used.

     * **Tags**:
 	Enter the (comma-separated) tag names into which the sources should be written (case sensitive).
 Note that this will result in the source data being APPENDED in the tag - it will not overwrite the existing contents.
 Check "Conditional?" if the tag is only to be updated if it is previously blank.
 The lines will be applied in the order shown.
 Users should be able to achieve most requirements via a combination of blanking tags, using the right source order and "conditional" flags.
 For example, to overwrite a tag sourced from "composer" with "conductor", specify "conductor" first, then "composer" as conditional.
 Note that, for example, to demote the MB-supplied artist to only appear if no other listed choices are present, blank the artist tag and then add it as a conditional source at the end of the list.

-		Continuing the "leader" example above, that example places the leader text as an additional "artist" in the tag (with separating semi-colon).
+	Continuing the "leader" example above, that example places the leader text as an additional performer in the tag (with separating semi-colon).
 To completely replace the original orchestra name, blank the orchestra tag then re use it with the following source text: "performer:orchestra,\ (leader ,leaders,\\)"

 ## Work and parts tab